-There are many opponents to the prosperity doctrine who have declared it to be “another gospel.”
+Many opponents of the prosperity doctrine have declared it to be “another gospel.”
 What do they mean by this?

 Actually, it’s a euphemism for “heresy” and they are alluding to a passage in Galatians Chapter 1 where Paul wrote: